PlanSnapper

 How agents protect themselves

 Better still: obtain a measured square footage from a licensed appraiser, surveyor, or professional measurement service before listing.
-A pre-listing appraisal or floor plan measurement gives the agent a defensible figure to work from — and often resolves any surprise at the lender's appraisal before it becomes a contract issue.
+Listing square footage accuracy is directly tied to which source was used.
+A pre-listing appraisal or floor plan measurement gives the agent a defensible figure to work from, and often resolves any surprise at the lender's appraisal before it becomes a contract issue.

 What buyers can do